hypower-org/watershed/README.md

 ```

 Estuaries are the end of a river.
-Thus, they have tributaries; but they do not have outputs.
+Thus, they have tributaries, but they do not have outputs.
 Instead, they have an optional Manifold deferred which can contain a result.

 For example: